jordan-joseph126/joseph-heating-fuel-analysis/README.md

 **What this does:** Installs your project as a Python package so you can import modules like `config` and functions from `scripts` from any notebook.

-**Why `-e` (editable mode)?** Changes to your code are immediately available without reinstalling.
-Critical for development and experimentation.

 ### Register Jupyter Kernel

 ```bash